-If you’re looking for a glucose monitoring system that lets you know when your glucose is low (or high, or dropping/rising quickly) then Flash Glucose Monitoring may not be the tool for you.
-Like CGM, Flash Glucose Monitoring measures your glucose levels continuously without you having to think about it, but unlike Continuous Glucose Monitoring, Flash Glucose Monitoring doesn’t give you feedback about your current glucose level until you scan the sensor.
-So if your child doesn’t recognize his own lows, or if playing on the iPad distracts him from feeling the symptoms, then flash monitoring won’t provide a safety net for catching undetected low glucose.
+If you’re looking for a glucose monitoring system that lets you know when your glucose is low (or high, or dropping/rising quickly) then the original Libre may not be the tool for you.
+Like CGM, Libre measures your glucose levels continuously without you having to think about it, but unlike Continuous Glucose Monitoring, Libre doesn’t give you feedback about your current glucose level until you scan the sensor.
+So if your child doesn’t recognize his own lows, or if playing on the iPad distracts him from feeling the symptoms, then it won’t provide a safety net for catching undetected low glucose.

 2. Possible Skin Reactions

 Although most people do not have problems with the materials that make up the sensor housing or adhesive patch, some people do.
 And if you’re one of those people who experiences a rash, itching, even blistering at the insertion site, it can be uncomfortable.
 For some people, the reaction is significant enough that they can no longer use this tech tool.

 If you compare the price of a Libre/Libre 2 sensor to that of test strips for the same usage period (14 days), and you are routinely doing less than 8 glucose checks per day, you may feel that the cost of using the Libre is high.
 (Assuming a sensor cost of CA$97 each and an average test strip cost of CA$0.75/strip).
 But once again, it’s all about perspective...